 - The first letter of any proper nouns

-New members block vote for Congress: No change in legislation.
+New members block vote for Congress: No change in legislation

 The Philadelphia Inquirer

-- If the newspaper story is continued on a different page, add a comma between the pages.
+- If the newspaper story continues on a different page, add a comma between the pages.
 Example: B2, B14.

 Website Addresses and DOIs:

-Quick reminder to try out the automatic generator on EasyBib.com and scan through the grammar pages while you’re at it.
+A quick reminder to try out the automatic generator on EasyBib.com and scan through the grammar pages while you’re at it.
 Brush up on your pronoun, adjective, and interjection skills and easily generate your APA article citation!
 If it sounds like a win-win, it is!
 Try it out!

 How to Cite Various Types of Articles in APA 7

 Need more information on web APA citation articles?
 Take a peek at our full APA website citation guide.

 Jeffers, O., & Roberts, A. D. (2019).
 Most common injuries in adult men’s softball.
-Sports and Rehabilitation Journal, 4, 12.
+Sports and Rehabilitation Journal, 4(12).

 Galea, S., & Vaughn, R. D. (2019).
 When population health science intersects with pressing cultural issues: A public health of consequence.
 American Journal of Public Health, 109(3), 358–359. https://dx.doi.org/10.2105/AJPH.2018.304932

 Desai, M. J., Jonely, H., Blackburn, M., Wanasinghage, S., Sheikh, S., & Taylor, R. S. (2019).
 The back pain and movement (B-PAM) registry: A study protocol.
-BMC Musculoskeletal Disorders, 20, 24–36.
-Retrieved from //link.galegroup.com.i.ezproxy.nypl.org/apps/doc/A586921539/HRCA?u=nypl&sid=HRCA&xid=0a8c839e
+BMC Musculoskeletal Disorders, 20, 24–36. https://bmcmusculoskeletdisord.biomedcentral.com/articles/10.1186/s12891-019-2625-x

 If you used a newspaper story found in a print issue, structure it as follows:

 Fry, H. (2019, June 27).
 Wildfires, rains add to beach pollution.
-Los Angeles Times, pp. A1, A12.
+Los Angeles Times, A1, A12.

 Ormseth, M. (2019, June 27).
-Bookeeper, former USC coach plead guilty in admissions scandal, promise to help investigators.
+Bookkeeper, former USC coach plead guilty in admissions scandal, promise to help investigators.
 The Los Angeles Times. https://www.latimes.com/local/lanow/la-me-college-admissions-scandal-masera-khosroshahin-plea-20190627-story.html

 If you’re feeling confident that your APA citation articles are structured properly, then you may want to draw your attention to your writing and grammar.
 Check out our various grammar pages on EasyBib.com.
 We have full guides on how to structure every conjunction, verb, and noun in your paper!